2018 World Series: Game 3

-No one scored in the ninth after Cody Bellinger was caught between bases to end the ninth and the game went into extra innings tied at one.
-In the top of the 10th inning, pinch-runner Ian Kinsler attempted to score from third on Rafael Devers's sacrifice fly, but a strong throw by center fielder Bellinger had Kinsler out at the plate.
-In the 13th inning, Brock Holt walked, advanced on a wild pitch and scored the go-ahead run on an infield single by Eduardo Núñez and a throwing error by pitcher Scott Alexander.
-Then in the bottom of the inning, Max Muncy walked against Nathan Eovaldi, advanced to second on a pop out to Núñez in foul territory (Nuñez made a great catch and tumbled into the stands after making the catch, which allowed Muncy to advance) and then scored the tying run after an infield hit by Yasiel Puig and a throwing error by Ian Kinsler.
-In the bottom of the 15th, Muncy appeared to hit a walk-off home run down the right-field line but the ball hooked foul.
-Muncy hit a walk-off home run off Eovaldi in the 18th inning to win it for the Dodgers, 3–2, to cut their series deficit to 2–1.
+Cody Bellinger led off the bottom of the ninth with a single but was caught between first and second after an early stealing attempt, and the game went into extra innings tied at one.
+In the top of the 10th inning, the Red Sox had runners on first and third, and pinch-runner Ian Kinsler attempted to score from third on pinch-hitter Eduardo Núñez's sacrifice fly, but a strong throw by center fielder Bellinger saw Kinsler out at the plate to end the top half.
+In the 13th inning, Brock Holt walked, advanced on a wild pitch, and scored the go-ahead run when Núñez hit a soft grounder that pitcher Scott Alexander failed to corral to Muncy.
+The Red Sox then loaded the bases on a Sandy León double and a Betts intentional walk, but did not score any insurance.
+Then, in the bottom of the inning, Max Muncy led off with a walk on a disputed check swing on a full count against Nathan Eovaldi.
+Eovaldi got the next two outs, but on the second, Muncy advanced to second on a pop out to Núñez in foul territory (Nuñez made a great catch and tumbled into the stands after making the catch, which allowed Muncy to advance).
+Yasiel Puig then hit a grounder to right that Kinsler gathered, but he proceeded to throw it wide of first base, leaving Puig safe and scoring Muncy on the error.

+The next action would occur in the 15th, where the Red Sox led off with two consecutive base runners against Kenta Maeda.
+However, Maeda managed to throw out Núñez at third on a Christian Vázquez sacrifice bunt, followed by strikeouts of Leon and Betts (although the latter was likely a ball).
+In the bottom of the 15th, after an epic eight pitch at-bat, Muncy appeared to hit a walk-off home run down the right-field line, but the ball hooked foul.
+Eovaldi then proceeded to strike Muncy out on the next pitch.
+The game then churned on, with Eovaldi pitching 1-2-3 innings in the 15th, 16th and 17th.
+However, the Red Sox did not take advantage, and to lead off the bottom of the 18th, Muncy got the last laugh against Eovaldi, hitting a walk-off home run to left-center on Eovaldi's 97th pitch to win it for the Dodgers, 3–2, to cut their series deficit to 2–1.
 Eovaldi had just begun his seventh inning of relief.